HyeYeong/react-redux-action-observer/README.md

 ## Usage

-`useActionObserver()` is a hook that runs a callback whenever specific actions are dispatched.
+The `useActionObserver()` hook allows you to fire a callback (which receives the action) whenever specific actions are dispatched.

 ```javascript
 // LoginObserver.jsx